syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 #### DisplayMemberPath

  Displays a value by comparing the values of the properties set as `GridColumn.MappingName` and `ValueMemberPath` in their respective underlying collections.
-If the `ValueMeberPath` property's values contains the `MappingName` property's current value, then its corresponding `DisplayMemberPath` property's value is displayed in the `GridCell`.
+If the `ValueMemberPath` property's values contains the `MappingName` property's current value, then its corresponding `DisplayMemberPath` property's value is displayed in the `GridCell`.
 Else the `GridCell` appears blank.
 However in the edit mode the values of the `DisplayMemberPath` property are dispayed as the picker items.

 #### ValueMemberPath

- Once editing is ended the column having the `MappingName` equal to the `ValueMeberPath` has its data changed to the corresponding `ValueMemberPath` value for the selected `DisplayMemberPath` value in the picker.
+ Once editing is ended the column having the `MappingName` equal to the `ValueMemberPath` has its data changed to the corresponding `ValueMemberPath` value for the selected `DisplayMemberPath` value in the picker.

 ### Customization of picker dropdown values